-Latinas Unidas, located 5 South Broad Street in Trenton, was founded in 1992 and serves over 200 families across greater Mercer County annually.
+- Latinas Unidas, now located at The Smith Family Foundation Nonprofit Incubation Center, was founded in 1992 and serves over 200 families across greater Mercer County annually.
 Latinas Unidas provides essential life skills education, counseling, job skills and job search, literacy language, and work readiness skills.
 In 2016, Latinas Unidas began a new program – emPOWER THROUGH – to work with 16-24 year olds to gain long lasting life skills and most importantly, obtaining their high school equivalency diploma.Together with the local employers, YWCA Princeton sponsors an annual job fair in Trenton to bring the students and the community together.

 - Stand Against Racism was founded by YWCA Trenton and YWCA Princeton in 2007.
 It quickly grew to a national presence by 2010, when an additional 80 YWCAs across the nation took a Stand.
 Over 2,000 organizations across 39 states joined in the Stand Against Racism.
 This phenomenal success attracted well over 250,000 participants and earned the endorsement of five U.S. Governors.
 The event has been widely featured by local ABC, NBC, CBS, and other networks.